parksauce/docker-tabby/README.md

 - Optional:
 	- Docker Compose

+## Credits
+All credits to Tabby goes to the devs at [https://github.com/bertvandepoel/tabby](https://github.com/bertvandepoel/tabby).

 # Quick Start
 This is the bare minimum you need to get the container up and running.
 Note: this method still needs a database to function properly.
 ```bash